JipengSun/2023_NU_Summer_VR/README.md

 ### Week 4: Human Binocular Vision System
 **Key questions to ask**

 1. Will the current implemented binocular rendering effect work?
-Why it won't give us 3D effect?
+Why won't it give us a 3D effect?
 2. What are the biological anatomy and functions of human binocular eyes?

-3. How should we change our graphics rendering logics to fit for human perception?
+3. How should we change our graphics rendering logic to fit human perception?

-4. What are the depth cues for human?
+4. What are the depth cues for humans?
 How does the relative importance of them change based on the distance?

 ### Week 5: Near-Eye Display Optics
 **Key questions to ask**

 1. To make it real, how to make a 2-cm far displayed image be perceived as 1.5-meter away from the users?

-2. What are the poplur optical components of current near eye display?
+2. What are the popular optical components of the current near eye display?
 How do they work?
 What are the trade-offs?

-3. Will the rendered images look distorted after adding lens between the display and eyes?
+3. Will the rendered images look distorted after adding a lens between the display and eyes?
 If so, how should we correct them?
 4. Why will we feel dizzy wearing VR/AR glasses?
 What is the vergence & accommodation problem?

 ### Week 6: Orientation/Position Tracking Hardware
 **Key questions to ask**

 1. How to match the perspective of the rendered scene with the actual head pose of the users?

-2. How humans design 'interial measurement unit' (IMU) to measure the pose?
+2. How do humans design ‘inertial measurement unit’ (IMU) to measure the pose?
 What are the physical principles behind it?
 3. How to turn the IMU reading value to control rotation?

 ### Week 7: Build VR/AR Without Dizziness
 **Key questions to ask**

 1. What are the sources of VR/AR dizziness?

-2. What is vergence accommdation conflict?
-Why it is a problem?
+2. What is the vergence accommodation conflict?
+Why is it a problem?
 3. How could we solve/alleviate the dizziness problem caused by vergence & accommodation conflict?

-4. How to analyze the latency of current system?
+4. How to analyze the latency of the current system?
 5. What are the graphics and hardware approaches to cut down the latency?

 ### Week 8: Controller Pose Estimation for Interaction
 **Key questions to ask**

-1. What are the haman machine interfaces for VR/AR system?
+1. What are the human machine interfaces for VR/AR systems?
 How could we interact with VR/AR systems?
 2. How does hand gesture recognition work?
 What is the general computer vision development pipeline?

-3. How to add camera into the current system?
+3. How to add a camera into the current system?

 ### Week 9: Additional VR Features: Audio, Eye Tracking, and Rendering Engines
 **Key questions to ask**

-1. Vision itself alone is not reality, what other sensory input we could control?
+1. Vision itself alone is not reality, what other sensory input could we control?

-2. Why eye tracking is important for VR/AR systems?
-How humans do eye tracking now?
+2. Why is eye tracking important for VR/AR systems?
+How do humans do eye tracking now?
 3. How to leverage advanced graphics engine software to accelerate VR/AR creation?
 4. How to export and migrate the graphics engine project into our DIY system?
 5. How to leverage cloud AI interface to empower your system?

 ### Week 10: State of Art VR/AR Research (Guest Lectures) and Demo Day
 **Key questions to ask**

 1. What are the current state of art VR/AR research projects?
 2. What could I do next to start a VR/AR academia/industry job?
 How to step further?
 3. Share and demo your project with people you care and love!

 ![prototype_image](https://github.com/JipengSun/2023_NU_Summer_VR/blob/main/prototype.png?raw=true)